amkrajewski/nimCSO/paper/paper.md

 # Acknowledgements

 This work has been funded through grants: **DOE-ARPA-E DE-AR0001435**, **NSF-POSE FAIN-2229690**, and **ONR N00014-23-2721**.

-We would also like to acknowledge Dr. Jonathan Siegel at Texas A&M University for valuable discussions and feedback on the project.
+We would also like to acknowledge Dr. Jonathan Siegel at Texas A&M University for several valuable discussions and feedback on the project.

 # References